security · content · governance · runtime

 Near-Duplicate Removal

 After individual validation, surviving items are reviewed as a batch.
-When multiple items cover the same story from different sources, only the highest quality version is kept.
+When multiple items cover the same story, only the highest-quality version is kept.

 Community Submissions

 Developers can submit integrations, best practices, and tips directly.
-Every submission passes through the same AI validation pipeline before publication — high confidence submissions are published automatically, others are reviewed manually.
+Every submission passes through the same AI validation pipeline — high-confidence items publish automatically, others are reviewed manually.

 Not a firehose.

 On a typical day, Strata processes hundreds of items per ecosystem and publishes the top 20–30%.
+2,179 MCP servers scored across 22 ecosystems.
 What reaches your agent has earned its place.

 See the API →